 - Function/Use: Residential houses

 - Location: Paddington, NSW, Sydney, Australia

 - Historical Influence: Architecture of London and Paris

 - Materials Used: Brick, stucco, cast iron

-- Housing: The terraced housing in Australia ranged from expensive middle class( three, four, and five story’s) to single story cottages in working class suburbs.
-They were built uniformly in a row of property line with buildings that share a common wall and have identical fronts for each exterior.
+- Housing: The terraced housing in Australia ranged from the expensive middle class( three, four, and five stories) to single-story cottages in working-class suburbs.
+They were built uniformly in a row of the property line with buildings that share a common wall and have identical fronts for each exterior.
 Brick covered with stucco, and cast iron ornamental work in balconies were the most commonly used building materials.
-Many terraces were built in the “Filigree” style – heavy use of cast-iron ornamentation in balconies and verandah’s.
+Many terraces were built in the “Filigree” style – heavy use of cast-iron ornamentation in balconies and verandahs.